thecodeassassin/influxdb.com/content/site/community.md

 ## Support

-We're available for consulting and professional support.
-We can help you build out a custom solution on top of InfluxDB or help you get set up and making the most of InfluxDB.
+We're available for professional services and support.
+We can help you build out a custom solution on top of InfluxDB or help you get set up to make the most of InfluxDB.
 Drop us a line at [support@influxdb.com](mailto:support@influxdb.com).

 ## Presenting